CliMA/CloudMicrophysics.jl/docs/src/Microphysics1M.md

 - accretion,
 - evaporation of rain water,
 - sublimation, vapor deposition and melting of snow,
+- melting of cloud ice,
-- sedimentation of rain and snow with mass weighted average terminal velocity (cloud water and cloud ice are part of the working fluid and do not sediment).
+- sedimentation of rain and snow with mass weighted average terminal velocity (within the 1-moment scheme, cloud water and cloud ice are part of the working fluid and do not sediment; see the non-equilibrium cloud formation scheme for cloud condensate sedimentation).

 Parameters used in the parameterization are defined in [ClimaParams.jl](https://github.com/CliMA/ClimaParams.jl) package.